flannelhead/flannelhead.github.io/posts/2016-03-06-photons-and-black-holes.md

 Returning to the case of the free photon, it can be actually proven that photons move along geodesics.
 Moreover, for these geodesics $\mathrm{d}s^2 = 0$ &mdash; they are called *null* geodesics.

-The next questions is if we do have a means of computing the geodesics.
+The next question is if we have a means of computing the geodesics.
 If you have done any variational calculus or Lagrangian mechanics, minimizing the path length might sound familiar.
 Let's try and formulate this as a variational problem!
 We could take an [action](https://en.wikipedia.org/wiki/Action_%28physics%29) corresponding to the path length and parametrize it by some parameter $\lambda$:
 $$ S = \int \mathrm{d}s
 = \int \frac{\mathrm{d}s}{\mathrm{d}\lambda}\,\mathrm{d}\lambda
 = \int \sqrt{\left(